Status: Agreed 18 September 2017

 12.5 No member may be expelled unless:

-12.5.1 they are first given the opportunity of appearing before the Executive Committee and answering any complaints made against them; and
+12.5.1 they are first given the opportunity of appearing before the representatives of the Executive Committee and answering any complaints made against them; and

-12.5.2 a majority of the Executive Committee then present votes in favour of their expulsion.
+12.5.2 subsequently, a majority of the Executive Committee present at the next executive meeting votes in favour of their expulsion.

 13. EFFECT OF RESIGNATION, EXPULSION OR SUSPENSION

-13.1 Any person suspended as a member in accordance with rule 12.1 shall not be eligible to represent the Club until the period of their suspension has elapsed or their suspension is lifted by the Executive Committee.
+13.1 Any person suspended as a member in accordance with rule 12.2 shall not be eligible to represent the Club or partake in Club activities until the period of their suspension has elapsed or their suspension is lifted by the Executive Committee.

 13.2 Any person ceasing to be a member forfeits all rights to, and claim upon, the Club, its property and its funds and they have no right to the return of any part of their subscription and remain liable to pay their annual subscription should it be in arrears as at the date of their resignation or expulsion.